 The customer journey is another part of the FMCG process that can benefit highly from AI and robotics.
 Nowadays, the customer journey and relationship has shifted to online platforms, so it’s important that FMCG companies consider how they can deliver services that are tailored to individual customers and create a truly engaging customer journey.
-By utilising AI, companies are more open to discovering new opportunities and delivering a product that understands
+By utilising AI, companies are more open to discovering new opportunities and delivering a product that understands its consumer’s needs.

 It’s impossible to collect and analyse large sets of data these days without the help of an artificial intelligence program.
 And most companies that need to achieve any sort of strategic analysis are struggling without the help of such programs.
 The most popular type of program that helps with data analysis, is machine learning, which can store, analyse, and learn from past actions and continue to track and store all future decisions.

 Furthermore, the data becomes a goldmine for the AI to find new patterns, discover new opportunities, target mistakes or errors, and improve the overall efficiency of the supply chain process over time.